Dual Band ADS-B Preamplifier and Filter description

 Proper Installation of ADS-B LNA and Filter

 This 978 MHz and 1090 MHz LNA and Filter, like any other preamplifier, should be connected directly to the antenna, or as closely as possible, keeping the length of the connection short.
-This minimizes the loss of the input, and therefore the receiving system's Noise Figure.
+This minimizes the loss at the input, and therefore improving receiving system's Noise Figure.
 This also means that the sensitivity of the receiver is maximized.
-Once the LNA contributes its gain, 20 dB or 100 times magnification in this case, the output can be connected to the receiver through a long coaxial cable, if needed, without impairing sensitivity.
+Once the LNA contributes its gain, 16 dB or 40 times magnification in this case, the output can be connected to the receiver through a long coaxial cable, if needed, without impairing sensitivity.

 For the amplifier to operate, DC power must be provided at the output SMA (Gold) connector.
 To provide such power through the coaxial cable, a Bias Tee is generally needed, for example our model BIT-1500-385.
 Normally, the Bias-Tee is located near the receiver and has 3 terminals: one RF Output/Input, one DC input and one common RF + DC port,.
 The common port is the one that should be connected to the LNA's output.

 This preamplifier may be used with our upcoming antenna, model UL-1032-701 for fixed site, mobile and portable reception of Aircraft ADS-B location traffic.